Rules & Regulations

-All food and beverage services must be provided by Levy Restaurants, the exclusive caterer of the facility.
+All food and beverage services must be provided by First & Goal Hospitality, the exclusive caterer of the facility.
 Food and beverages shall not be sold for consumption on the premises except by concessionaires designated by CF&CFEC.
 Food and beverage products may be sold to patrons for consumption not on the premises, subject to special approval of CF&CFEC.

 CF&CFEC must approve, in advance, all exhibitor or Licensee’s requests for food or beverage sample products distributed from exhibition booths or any other areas within CF&CFEC.